opensearch-project/data-prepper/docs/readme/error_handling.md

 * If an exception encountered when creating a pipeline, the pipeline stops and exits using `system.exit(1)`.
 * If an exception encountered during pipeline `start()` method, the pipeline stops with appropriate logs.
-* If an exception encountered in Pipeline `processors` or `sinks` during runtime, the pipeline stops with appropriate logs.
+* If an exception encountered in Pipeline `preppers` or `sinks` during runtime, the pipeline stops with appropriate logs.

 ## Connected Pipelines